iPhone • iPad • iPod Touch

 - Create "life lists" of all your recorded sightings, or filtered life lists restricted by country, state, county, birding location, date, or by words or phrases in the trip notes (e.g., "Audubon trip") or the sighting notes (e.g., "Photographed").

-- Import your existing eBird sightings.
+- Import your existing eBird sightings (iOS only).

 - View sightings on a map on the device, or upload the information and create your own custom Google Map to view from a desktop.